 — An individual: Tiger Woods’ actions have reportedly cost him millions in endorsements and his brand image will most likely never be the same.

 — A large company: Toyota’s market share is taking a major hit as result of the company’s vehicle acceleration issues.

 - Protect it.
-In some cases it makes sense to get legal help to defend your brand through copyrights, trademarks and service marks.
+In some cases, it makes sense to hire a trademark lawyer to defend your brand through copyrights, trademarks and service marks.

 - Be consistent.
 All communications should consistently reflect your brand, from the top of an organization to the bottom, across all your points of contact.